dxc-technology/halstack-style-guide/guidelines/principles/iconography/README.md

 * Multiple icon variations should not for the same concept
 * Avoid multiple/ complex icon elements with cuts inbetween
 * Avoid multicolor line icons
+* Don’t use non-white icon glyphs in object icons
+* Don’t use unapproved shapes.
+* Don’t baseline-align icons to the text

 ### Allowed formats